sidhlee/eccomerce-fe-react/README.md

 Changed the following from the original course content:

 - Used TypeScript
-- Replace React-Bootstrap with Chakra-UI
+- Replaced React-Bootstrap with Chakra-UI